insight-architectures/insight-architectures.github.io/_projects/varden-booking-platform.md

 The source code is hosted on GitHub so that developers can leverage the well-known and established [GitHub Flow][15] to collaborate while ensuring the quality is kept in check with the help of pull requests and code reviews.

-Finally, the type client library mentioned in the paragraph above is another sign of the importance and care given to the developer experience.
+Finally, the typed client library mentioned in the paragraph above is another sign of the importance and care given to the developer experience.

 ### Continuous integration